wp-plugins/peepso-core/readme.txt

 == Description ==

 [PeepSo.com](http://peepso.com/ "PeepSo - Social Network Plugin for WordPress") is a super-light, free, **social network** plugin for WordPress that allows you to quickly and effortlessly add a social network or an online community, similar to **Facebook** right inside your WordPress site.
-You"ll get an activity **stream**, **profiles**, photo and video-sharing, location-sharing, **moods**, **messages** and so much more. **Social network for WordPress** - in one single click!
+You'll get an activity **stream**, **profiles**, photo and video-sharing, location-sharing, **moods**, **messages** and so much more. **Social network for WordPress** - in one single click!

 The plugin supports the addition of a **social networking** plugin in the main area of your WordPress site.
-Widgets that display users" photos, videos and friends are also available on installation and can be placed on any widget position inside your theme, or directly inside PeepSo itself.
+Widgets that display users' photos, videos and friends are also available on installation and can be placed on any widget position inside your theme, or directly inside PeepSo itself.

 Our primary goal when developing this social networking plugin for WordPress was to provide those who wanted to create a **community** with WordPress an alternative to the popular **BuddyPress**, with a modern look and feel, lots of great features and scalability.

 What sets PeepSo apart from other **social networking** solutions is its light weight and stellar design.
 PeepSo works right out of the box and within seconds, you can start a **social network**, right inside your WordPress site.
-There"s no need to hire a developer, mess with code, hack another plugin to make it look and work the way you want it.
+There's no need to hire a developer, mess with code, hack another plugin to make it look and work the way you want it.
 It simply works.

 The PeepSo core is totally **free**.
 We encourage you to install it and see how it works.
 Keep in mind, some features are not available on the free version.
 There are currently seven other plugins available for a pretty low price.
 Installing all of them will give you all the features that PeepSo has to offer.
 The plugins enable sharing photos on the stream, sharing videos, tagging, locations, messages, friends and more.
 View the [features and Pricing](http://peepso.com/pricing "PeepSo Pricing")